erde-lang/erde-lang.github.io/src/docs/reference.md

 }
 ```

-Arrow function mays also specify an expression instead of a function body.
+Arrow function may also specify an expression instead of a function body.
 In
 this case, the expression becomes the return value.
 If multiple values are being
 returned, the expression list needs to be wrapped in parentheses.